day8/re-frame/docs/EPs/0002-ReframeInstances.md

 `Frame` it should `subscribe`?
 And to which `Frame` it should `dispatch`?

+**Solution sketch #1**:

-The answer which requires the least design is to say that `Frames` are passed as an arguement into each view function, and then further passed down into child views, and so on, and so on.
-Then the view will `(dispatch frame [:event-id arg])`.
+The "minimal design" approach is to say that
+`Frames` are passed as an arguement into each view function, and then further passed down into child views, and so on, and so on.

-WHich is certainly all very very functional, but so tedious!
-Every single time.
-Every single view.
-(And not at all what is done now, so disruptive.)
+Then, when using `dispatch` or `subscribe` a view will use the arg given to it called, say, `frame` like this:
+`(dispatch frame [:event-id arg])`.

+This approach is certainly simple.
+But it does get labourious and tedious pretty quickly.
+Every view needs to accept a `frame` and every XXX further supply that frame to child

 **Solution sketch #2**: Hack Reagent so that a given node in the hierarchy can "register" a Frame, and then provide a